Perthes Disease

 Stage of Disease Process

-Dr. Standard has broken down the Perthes “process” into nine separate stages that each hip with Perthes goes through.
-Several classification systems already exist in the literature, but the stages provided below were created based on the many patients he has treated.
+The Perthes “process” can be broken into nine separate stages that each hip with Perthes goes through.
+Several classification systems already exist in the literature, but the stages provided below were created based on the many patients treated at the International Center for Limb Lengthening.
 Below are X-ray examples of the stages of progression in Perthes disease.
 The examples below are from three different patients and provide the best example of each stage.
 Stage 1 is the only image of that patient.
 Stages 2 through 6 show the same patient and stages 7 through 9 show the same patient.

 No height difference in the core of the femoral head as compared to the opposite side.